AI chatbots for customer service: 80% fewer support tickets in 2026

 How chatbots automatically handle 80% of tickets

-A customer opens the chat: "I still haven't received anything".
-The AI analyzes this as a shipping question and checks the account.
+A customer opens the chat: "I still haven't received anything."
+The AI analyzes this as a shipping query and checks the account.
 Is there a recent order?
-What is the expected delivery day?
+What is the expected delivery date?
 Is tracking available?
 Context is retrieved within seconds.

-The bot retrieves the order status via linking to your webshop.
-It sees that the package is on its way and, according to tracking, will be delivered tomorrow.
-This info is combined with customer history from your CRM.
+The bot retrieves order status via integration with your webshop.
+It sees that the package is on its way and is scheduled for delivery tomorrow according to tracking.
+This information is combined with customer history from your CRM.
 VIP customer?
-Previous problems with delivery?
+Previous delivery issues?

 The bot responds: "Your order #12345 will be delivered to your home address tomorrow between 9 AM and 5 PM.
 Track your package here: [link].
 Would you like a notification when it's on its way?"
-No generic FAQ, but specific information about this order.
+Not a generic FAQ, but specific information about this order.

 Customer satisfied?
-Close conversation.
-Address not correct?
-Escalation to employee with full context: customer data, order number, problem, and chat history.
-Your team picks up directly without having to ask everything again.
+Close the conversation.
+Address incorrect?
+Escalate to an employee with full context: customer details, order number, problem, and chat history.
+Your team can pick it up immediately without re-asking everything.

-This flow works for 70-85% of standard questions.
-Shipping, returns, account resets, product information.
+This flow works for 70-85% of standard questions: shipping, returns, account resets, product information.
 Questions where the answer is in your systems.
-The remaining 15-30% goes to support with all the information already collected.
+The remaining 15-30% goes to support with all information already collected.

-CRO experts often see that chatbots have a direct impact on conversion.
-Visitors who receive direct help during checkout are significantly more likely to complete their purchase.
+CRO experts often observe that chatbots have a direct impact on conversion.
+Visitors who receive immediate assistance during checkout are significantly more likely to complete their purchase.
 For performance marketing teams, this is a no-brainer investment.

-Implementing a chatbot is an investment that quickly pays for itself.
+A chatbot implementation is an investment that quickly pays for itself.
 The exact costs depend on your specific situation: number of tickets, complexity of questions, required integrations, and desired functionality.
-No two companies are the same.
+No two businesses are the same.

-What determines the costs?
+What determines the cost?
 Integration with your systems, FAQ database size, multilingualism, email automation, and custom functionality.
-A simple FAQ bot is more affordable than a fully integrated system with CRM linking and proactive triggers.
+A simple FAQ bot is more affordable than a fully integrated system with CRM linkage and proactive triggers.

 Typical payback period For companies with 200+ tickets per week, we see payback periods of 3-8 months.
 The more repetitive the support, the faster the ROI.
-With less than 50 tickets per week, manual handling is often more efficient.
+For fewer than 50 tickets per week, manual handling is often more efficient.

-For e-commerce companies and B2B lead generation, the ROI is almost always positive with sufficient volume.
+For e-commerce businesses and B2B lead generation, the ROI is almost always positive with sufficient volume.

 Want to calculate your exact ROI?
-Discuss your situation with a ClickForest specialist and get a concrete, customized business case.
+Discuss your situation with a ClickForest specialist and receive a tailored business case.

 Implementation in 4 weeks